 Illinois Law Pertaining to Dog Bites

 There is a specific statute in Illinois that covers injuries pertaining to dog bites.
-This law provides certain prerequisites in order to establish a liability, a victim must demonstrate that:
+This law provides certain prerequisites in order to establish liability, a victim must demonstrate that:

 This statute covers injuries sustained as a result of an animal bite as well as damages caused due to other animal behaviors.
 For instance, if a dog knocks you down and you receive severe or brutal scratches, you may seek compensation from the dog’s owner.
-One thing to remember is that statute of limitations for dog bites in Illinois is two years from the date of bite, therefore, you must ensure that you file a case under this time period otherwise your case may get dismissed without a hearing.
+One thing to remember is that the statute of limitations for dog bites in Illinois is two years from the date of bite, therefore, you must ensure that you file a case under this time period otherwise your case may get dismissed without a hearing.

 Furthermore, in a case where you have been bitten by a stray dog, an animal control officer may catch it and keep it under observation for 10 days.
 If that dog shows any sign of rabid or the owner of the dog remains unidentified, then a medical provider may take precautionary measures by subjecting you to a series of rabies vaccinations to keep you protected from this deadly disease, which can have severe and fatal consequences.